Illustrated Editions Co. (New York, US)

 Bindings are quarter-bound, black and gold with red cloth.
 The edges of the cover are beveled, something I have not seen in any other series (but not uncommon with “limited edition” illustrated book series.

 Salmon colored endpapers grace the books:

 The books, somewhat oddly, don’t include a half-title page, typically included on even the cheapest of reprint series.
 An illustration from the book, with a couple of curiously orbicular breasts, faces the title page.

 The copyright page indicates that the book is based on a 1566 translation by H.G.
 Put “put into modern English” with an introduction by Thomas Bell.
-This same edition seems to have been published by the Three Sirens Press, Hartsdale House, and the World Publishing Co. in 1931, in addition to the Illustrated Editions book.
-It’s possible that a substantial number of copies were printed, then different title pages (and publisher’s imprints, and jackets) added.
-The printer is J.J.
+This same edition was published by the Three Sirens Press (also run by Williams and Meyers, available in the 1930s), the World Publishing Co. (from 1942-1946, as the Illustrated Gift Editions), and Hartsdale House (1946 -1960).
+The printer of this book is J.J.
 Little and Ives Co., of New York.